-Science Year 7 - 8
+Science Year 7 & 8

-At Penola Catholic College our science program provides opportunities for students to explore and explain the word around them.
+At Penola Catholic College our Science program provides opportunities for students to explore and explain the patterns in the world around them.

-Through a variety of science activities, students develop and apply scientific knowledge.
+Through a variety of Science activities, students develop and apply scientific knowledge.
 Students use evidence to explain and predict events in the physical and biological world.
 Students apply the skills of scientific investigation and analysis and learn to use appropriate scientific language for a range of audiences.
-Students generate knowledge, refine solutions, ask questions and communicate scientific understanding through a range of activities.
+Students generate knowledge, refine solutions, ask questions and communicate scientific understanding through a range of activities, including STEM tasks.

-Through the study of science students gain an understanding of the importance of Science and the work of scientists in the community.
+Through the study of Science students gain an understanding of the importance of Science and the work of scientists in the comunity.

 This will assist students when making decisions about careers and further study.

-Year 7 Science

-- Chemical Science

-- Biological Science

-- Earth and Space Science

-- Physical Science

-- Topic Tests

-- Practical Activities

-- STEM Project
+Students also have the opportunity to join our lunchtime Science Club and work on challenge and extension activities and be involved in Science competitions.

+- Chemistry Particles and mixtures - Biological Science Living things and classification - Earth and Space Science Earth, Sun and Moon - Physical Science Forces and simple machines - Physical Science Forces and simple machines - Practical Activities - STEM Project- Chain Reaction Machines